syncfusion-content/javascript-docs/js/Spreadsheet/Getting-Started.md

 ## Initialize from Excel File

 The Spreadsheet control can be initialized from an Excel file by defining `importSettings.importUrl` with server endpoint.
 The server endpoint requires to be a .Net Web service or MVC controller/action, where excel file can be serialized in to JSON format, that the Spreadsheet can understand.
-The required .Net helper libraries are provided in Essential Studio build, please refer {% seealso %} [this link](http://help.syncfusion.com/js/spreadsheet/server-configuration# "")  {% endseealso %} for configuring server.
+The required .Net helper libraries are provided in Essential Studio build, please refer [this link](http://help.syncfusion.com/js/spreadsheet/server-configuration)  for configuring server.

 {% highlight html %}
 <div id='Spreadsheet'></div>